ConYel/my_site_two/README.md

 Ignorance and fear are twins whose mother is slavery and whose father is oppression, and the mentality of the whole family is that of slaves.
 ― Ameen Rihani

+Be modest in speech, but excel in action.
+― Horace